 What is pelvic pain?

-Pelvic pain is a common problem among women.
-Its nature and intensity may fluctuate,
+Pelvic pain is a common problem in women.
+The cause is often not

 What causes pelvic pain?

 - Inflammation or irritation of nerves

 uterus (ectopic pregnancy)